aptech/docs/docs/setcollabels.rst

     :param x: data.
     :type x: NxK matrix

-    :param labels: Categorical labels to assign to each value in *values*.
+    :param labels: Categorical labels to assign to each value of *x[., index]* specified in *values*.
     :type labels: Mx1 string array

     :param values: Values corresponding to the labels specified in *labels*.
     :type values: Mx1 vector

-    :param index: Index of variable to assign labels to.
+    :param index: Index of variable to assign the labels specified in *labels*.
     :type index: scalar or string

-    :return x_cat: Vector with metadata assigning the categorical labels in *labels* to values specified in *values*.
+    :return x_cat: Contains metadata assigning the categorical labels in *labels* to values specified in *values* for the variable specified by *index*.
-    :rtype x_cat: Nx1 vector
+    :rtype x_cat: NxK matrix

 Examples